Novrade/Novrade/README.md

 - 👋 Hi, I’m Radek, a junior software developer with two years of personal experience.
 - 🌱 I’m studying software engineering at Open University.
 In my free time I work on some small projects and learn new technologies.
-Currently I am learning SQL and improving my skills in algorithms and data structures.

 <!---
 Novrade/Novrade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.